systemd-js/systemd/packages/ctl/Readme.md

 ```

-In addition to `Ctl` class, package expose functions to call systemctl directly
+In addition to `Ctl` class, package expose functions to call systemctl directly.

 ```ts
 import {restart, start, stop} from "@systemd-js/ctl";